PECOS-packages/PECOS/README.md

 ## Latest Development

-See the following branch for the the last version of PECOS that is under active development:
+See the following branch for the latest version of PECOS under development:

 https://github.com/PECOS-packages/PECOS/tree/development